vdclab/gene_presence_abscence/Readme.md

 snakemake --cores 1 --use-conda
 ```

-If you want to run the pipeline with the additional step to speedup the analysis that contains a big dataset you can:
+If you want to run the pipeline with the additional step to speedup the analysis that contains a big dataset you can either:
 - Change in the `config.yaml` the parameter `speedup` and change the value to `True`
 - Run the workflow adding `-C speedup=True` to the command line as follow